MONzTER-DEVS/BeatBoomer/README.md

 - Have fun 😉

 ## **NOTE**
-This (awesome :P) project is still under active development, so if you have any suggestions, want to get latest updates before everyone else, or want to just have a talk with us, join our (discord)[https://discord.gg/JWsuCXSwnp]!
+This (awesome :P) project is still under active development, so if you have any suggestions, want to get latest updates before everyone else, or want to just have a talk with us, join our [Discord Server](https://discord.gg/JWsuCXSwnp)!